domilx/SwitchBrewDocs/README.md

 ## Contributing

 We encourage contributions from the community to improve and expand this Nintendo Switch hacking guide.
 Whether you want to fix a typo, add new content, or suggest improvements, your contributions are valuable.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License